ferfebles/ferfebles.github.io/_posts/2018-04-16-Improving large-Drupal-Postgres performance by using pg_trgm.md

 I would like to have some more time to try to make our app more performant (calls to external web services and trying to enable caches mainly), but we have other projects in the queue so it will have to wait.

 I was very happy with how we solved the problem: some days measuring and then just one small change with a big impact.
-I felt like a performance sniper (sometimes you can hear the Gatlin guns when some groups tackle performance problems :-).
+I felt like a performance sniper (sometimes you can hear the Gatling guns when some groups tackle performance problems :-).